dart-archive/www.dartlang.org/src/site/articles/dart-web-components/spec.markdown

 You can use any valid Dart expression inside the double brackets `{{'{{'}} ...
 }}`.
-While any expression is allowed, it is good practice to use expressions that are have no visible side-effects.
+While any expression is allowed, it is good practice to use expressions that have no visible side-effects.
 In particular, binding expressions will be evaluated to render your application, and sometimes they might be evaluated more than once in a single event cycle.
 If your expression has visible side effects, those changes might trigger more updates in the document